 While the standard interiors in both SUVs are decent, many will be tempted by the optional Premium and Luxury packages which give you an even nicer interior—providing the likes of real leather upholstery and heated seats.
 It’s worth noting that the RX’s optional packages are more expensive, but give you even more premium features like a heated wood and leather trimmed steering wheel and ambient lighting.

 Hybrid versions of NX and RX also offer EV mode, which when activated makes the car run solely off its electric motor.
-The idea is nice, although in practice there are some issues and engaging the throttle too hard will reignite the petrol engine.
+The idea is nice, although in practice there are occasional issues like the petrol engine being reignited if you engage the throttle too hard.

 Being the more expensive SUV, the RX has some things that aren’t available on the NX.
-This includes a bigger 12.3-inch infotainment (compared to the 10.3-inch display in the NX) and an optional color heads-up display.
+This includes a bigger 12.3-inch infotainment system (compared to the 10.3-inch display in the NX) and an optional color heads-up display.

 Lexus fitted the RX with a more powerful 3.0-liter V6 which produces 295 horsepower.
 Despite the bigger engine, it’s a little slower off the line (0-60 mph in 7.7s) because of the car’s heavier body.
 However, it is able to tow 3500 lbs compared to the NX’s 2000 lbs towing capacity.